 Penalties for Domestic Violence in Kentucky

 If you are convicted of domestic violence, it could ruin your career, family relations, and future.
 Penalties could include fines, probation, and even significant jail time.
 Charges for domestic violence range from misdemeanor offenses to serious felony offenses that could result in serious jail time.
+If you are accused of domestic violence, it is extremely important to receive help from a criminal defense lawyer.

 Some examples of commonly charged offenses and their penalties include: